gustavkarlsson/krate/README.md

 ## Learn more
-Check out the [wiki](https://github.com/gustavkarlsson/krate/wiki) for documentation and a simple examples.
+Check out the [wiki](https://github.com/gustavkarlsson/krate/wiki) for documentation and simple examples.

 You can also check out one of the provided sample projects.